Once upon a time, one adventurous Polish girl met a tall dark stranger… The rest is history 🙂

 Somewhere along the way, following a painful breakup with my high school sweetheart, I met Khaled.

-I’ve never been someone who allows random strangers to chat me up online, “Hi beautiful.”, “How are you?”, “Send me your pictures!”.
+I’ve never been that girl who allows random strangers to chat her up online, “Hi beautiful.”, “How are you?”, “Send me your pictures!”.
 Ugh, thanks but no thanks.
 Khaled took me by surprise, hitting one of my soft spots at the time: music.
-I would never refuse a conversation with someone passionate about the same artists and genres as me.
+I would have never refused a conversation with someone passionate about the same artists and genres as me.
 We chatted the nights away, soon discovering that we have a lot more in common than just music taste.
 One thing led to another and before I knew it, I was inviting this likeminded stranger to my family home, for Christmas (that’s what we would call “embracing the Christmas spirit!”).
 That took our relationship to a whole new level.
 The rest is history.
 We got married 2 years later and instead of settling in a law firm in my hometown, I found myself moving to the Middle East, Qatar to be precise.
 I’ve never lost my love to travel, and Khaled became my partner in crime.

 We traveled a lot as a couple, but when we started a family, everything changed.